Bdouin/StoryMakerReact/README.md

 >
 - Not complex and heavy on the system,
 >
-- following the clean and secure code best practices,
+- Following the clean and secure code best practices,
 >
 - Allowing further integration and scalability,